Source: Traditional, collected by Maid Karpeles, published by Peter Kennedy in English Dance & Song, February 1948. Vol XII. No. 1

 Part 1 has disappeared almost completely from the modern dance floor, but it was the original Circassian Circle.

 Part 2, however, is a very common dance, often used as a finisher, with the dancers being told to find their original partner during the last B1, ready for a final swing.
 Part 2 is widely known as just "Circassian Circle".
-It was collected by Maud Karpeles in 1928.
+It was collected by Maud Karpeles in 1928 (though she called it Part 3 and doesn't document a Part 2!).

-For Part 1, the earliest publication that I know of is by Coulon in 1844; this describes the formation, couple facing couple in a big circle, but all it says about the dance is, "The figures to this dance may be taken either from the country dance, or from the quadrille: the waltz figures may also be introduced with advantage."
+Coulon in 1844 describes the formation, couple facing couple in a big circle, but all it says about the dance is, "The figures to this dance may be taken either from the country dance, or from the quadrille: the waltz figures may also be introduced with advantage."

 Radestock, in 1877, specifies that the first figure of the Caledonian Quadrille is generally danced: